Ryan Clark (American football): 2002

-Clark went undrafted in the 2002 NFL Draft.
+Clark went undrafted in the 2002 NFL draft.

 On April 26, 2002, the New York Giants signed Clark to a three-year, $906,000 contract as an undrafted free agent that included a signing bonus of $1,000.

 During training camp, Clark delivered a late hit to teammate and rookie wide receiver Tim Carter that sidelined the second round pick for six weeks.
 Head coach Jim Fassel named Clark a backup safety and a part of the special teams unit to begin his rookie season.
-Clark made his professional regular season debut during the New York Giants' 16-13 loss against the San Francisco 49ers.
-The following week, Clark made his first career tackle as the Giants defeated the St. Louis Rams 26-21.
+Clark made his professional regular season debut during the New York Giants' 16–13 loss against the San Francisco 49ers.
+The following week, Clark made his first career tackle as the Giants defeated the St. Louis Rams 26–21.
 On October 21, 2002, the New York Giants released Clark and replaced him with veteran safety Johnnie Harris.
 On October 23, 2002, the New York Giants signed Clark to their practice squad where he would remain for the rest of his rookie season.

 2003

 Throughout training camp in 2003, Clark competed for a roster spot against Shaun Williams and Ike Charlton.
 Head coach Jim Fassel named Clark the primary backup safety to begin the regular season, behind starters Shaun Williams and Omar Stoutmire.
-On October 19, 2003, Clark earned his first career start and deflected a single pass during a 14-10 loss against the Philadelphia Eagles in Week 7.
-In Week 12, he collected a season-high five solo tackle as the Giants lost 19-13 at the Tampa Bay Buccaneers.
-On December 28, 2003, Clark recorded three solo tackles and made his first career sack during a 37-24 loss against the Carolina Panthers in Week 17.
+On October 19, 2003, Clark earned his first career start and deflected a single pass during a 14–10 loss against the Philadelphia Eagles in Week 7.
+In Week 12, he collected a season-high five solo tackles as the Giants lost 19–13 at the Tampa Bay Buccaneers.
+On December 28, 2003, Clark recorded three solo tackles and made his first career sack during a 37–24 loss against the Carolina Panthers in Week 17.
 Clark sacked Panthers' quarterback Jake Delhomme for a seven-yard loss in the third quarter.
 Clark finished the 2003 NFL season with 21 combined tackles (19 solo), two pass deflections, and one sack in 16 games and four starts.

 On May 28, 2004, the New York Giants waived Clark after signing free agent safety Brent Alexander.

-Washington Redskins
+Washington Redskins (first stint)

+2004

 On July 31, 2004, the Washington Redskins signed Clark to a two-year, $835,000 contract as an unrestricted free agent.
 Head coach Joe Gibbs named Clark a backup safety behind Matt Bowen, Andre Lott, and rookie Sean Taylor.
 In Week 6, Clark became the starting free safety, alongside strong safety Sean Taylor, after season-ending injuries sidelined Matt Bowen and Andre Lott.
-On November 14, 2004, Clark collected a season-high 11 combined tackles (ten solo) during a 17-10 loss to the Cincinnati Bengals.
+On November 14, 2004, Clark collected a season-high 11 combined tackles (ten solo) during a 17–10 loss to the Cincinnati Bengals.
 Clark finished the 2004 NFL season with 81 combined tackles (65 solo) and a pass deflection in 15 games and 11 starts.